-You see that the flow is good and the beat is the bomb, but the guy didn’t put no effort in editing his vocals, adding some ad-lips, nothing.
+You see that the flow is good and the beat is on point, but the guy didn’t put enough effort in editing his vocals, adding some ad-lips, nothing.
 It sounds mechanical.
 The difference between recording your song at home and recording it in a studio can be as little as $30.

 This however is the difference between people coming back to listen to your song again and checking it out only once, seeing that it’s amateur made and just leave.
 Always make sure that your public image is as professional as it can get.
 Even if you don’t have the cash for it right now.

 Take your time, get the paper and do it the proper way.
 It’s better to be patient and blow up like you should, rather than being impatient and just bubble in the background.

 2.What do I need to know before I go public

 You have to find your style.
 You have to be able to generate an association with your name.
 For example, when you say DMX, you think of the crazy impulsive guy.